ovh/docs/pages/platform/databases/mongodb_tuto_01_connect_nodejs_to_managed_mongodb/guide.en-gb.md

 ### Socket.io

-Socket.IO is a JavaScript library for real-time web applications.
+Socket.io is a JavaScript library for real-time web applications.
 It enables real-time, bi-directional communication between web clients and server and has two parts: a client-side library that runs in the browser and a server-side library for Node.js.
-Socket.io enables real-time bidirectional event-based communication.
+Socket.io enables real-time bi-directional event-based communication.

 To install socket.io: